shahariaryan/Banklink---V2.0---New/README.md

 ## login details

-It is important that there is no actual registration behind this!
+There must be no actual registration behind this!
 Be sure to use usernames in lowercase!

 ### Account 1